mastermach50/firefox-lumina/README.md

 ```
 2. Copy the `chrome` folder into your firefox user profile folder
 > Remember to backup your current chrome folder if it exists

+3. Go to `about:config` of firefox

+4. Make sure that `toolkit.legacyUserProfileCustomizations.stylesheets` is enabled

+5. Restart the browser

 ## Issues
 I want to modify every part of firefox to make it look seamless, you can file an issue if some part of firefox is not themed.